Back to Our History

 Name changes to Centacare Catholic Family Services, services expand

-In 1994, Cabrini Centacare in Malvern established in collaboration between Cabrini and Catholic Family Welfare Bureau to reach more vulnerable people.
+In 1994, Cabrini Centacare in Malvern established in collaboration between Cabrini Hospital and Catholic Family Welfare Bureau to reach more vulnerable people through counselling services.

 To reflect our growing mission, the Catholic Family Welfare Bureau changed its name in 1998 to Centacare Catholic Family Services.

-By 2000, the St Mary of the Cross Alcohol and Other Drug Family Service was integrated into Centacare, to ensure families affected by addiction received compassionate and non-judgemental support.
+By 2000, Mary of the Cross Drug and Alcohol Centre integrated into Centacare, offering families affected by addiction compassionate and non-judgemental support.

-The Refugee and Settlement Program launched in 2005, offering settlement support to those starting anew in Australia.
+Under Fr Joe Caddy’s (pictured) leadership from 2004 to 2017, the Refugee and Settlement Program launched in 2005, offering settlement support to those starting anew in Australia.
+These services expanded further with employment services and cross cultural parenting programs.

-In 2006, we brought together Pastoral Services including the Prison Ministry, Healthcare Chaplaincy, Youth Justice and our HIV/AIDS Ministry, offering crucial support to those marginalised at the time.
+In 2006, Pastoral Services including the Prison Ministry, Healthcare Chaplaincy, Youth Justice and our HIV/AIDS Ministry, came under Centacare, offering crucial support to very vulnerable community members.

 CatholicCare is established